spiffytech/pipeable-promises/readme.md

     // Promise(21)

 ## Try/catch
-The `fork` function follows left/right Either semantics, so the rejection branch is the first function, and the resolution branch is the second function.
+The `forkP` function follows left/right Either semantics, so the rejection branch is the first function, and the resolution branch is the second function.

     flow(
       (n: number) => Promise.resolve(n),